 Terra’s trip to Radiant Garden curiously begins with a shot of Ven, already running off to begin his trip to the same world.
 Terra arrives too late to see him, and is soon attacked by Unversed to open up the world.
-Besides serving as an introduction to Tank Topplers, this isn’t a particularly notable battle even for Terra players, so we’ll move on.
+Besides serving as an introduction to Tank Topplers, this isn’t a particularly notable battle, so we’ll move on.

 After the battle, Terra catches sight of Master Xehanort walking off towards Merlin’s house, and naturally he wonders why Master Xehanort showed up just moments after himself, especially since you probably came straight to Radiant Garden from The Badlands!
 Terra resolves to follow him, and somehow loses track of a man having a very slow stroll through town, starting not thirty feet away from him.

 While you might explore at first, and find that Ven’s route to the Bastion is inaccessible for Terra, you’ll eventually head over to the Market and find Merlin teleporting in front of his house and right in front of you.
-As he does so, he absent-mindedly drops Pooh’s book on the ground , and Terra automatically returns it, addressing Merlin by the curious localization choice, “Your Elderness.”
-Anyone familiar with Japanese-to-English localization will recognize that this is the fault of an honorific, but Kingdom Hearts doesn’t normally trip over itself with honorifics like this, so what gives?
-Long story short, the writers are going to lengths just so Merlin can complain about it later in the scene, but without making Terra look disrespectful in the process.
-I personally think I would have worked in some other reason for him to get annoyed, but what do I know?
+As he does so, he absent-mindedly drops Pooh’s book on the ground, and Terra automatically returns it.
+During the return, Terra addresses Merlin by a curious localization choice, “Your Elderness.”
+Anyone familiar with Japanese-to-English localization will realize there’s an honorific problem going on here, but Kingdom Hearts doesn’t normally trip over itself with honorifics, so what gives?
+Long story short, the writers are going to lengths just so Merlin can complain about the honorific later in the scene, but had to pick a phrase that would make Terra look respectful to the point of annoyance, rather than disrespectful.
+I personally think I would have worked in some entirely new reason for him to get annoyed, but what do I know?

-Terra learns about the book’s properties and asks if he can use it, getting permission after Jeff Bennet works what he can out of the cameo.
-One curious detail about this scene is that after it’s done, Merlin’s NPC dialogue mentions other visitors, even though Terra is the first one here!
+Terra learns about the book’s properties and asks if he can use it, getting permission only after Jeff Bennet bleeds all the character he can out of the cameo.
+Seriously, my compliments.
+One curious detail about this scene is that after it’s done, Merlin’s everyday NPC chatter mentions other visitors, even though Terra is the first one here!
 Perhaps this is a rare instance of the developers writing to account for Ven and Aqua’s storyline (perhaps because they show up later and all?) or maybe it was just laziness, copying and pasting the line Merlin uses in the other two scenarios?

 By the way, the aqueduct room has a chest that seems to be positioned to guide the player’s eye to the vista below, which is, in fact, the upcoming Trinity Armour boss room!
 Using the chest as bait was a nice idea in theory, but in practice there are enemies around and if the player decides to open the chest while combat is ongoing, they’re not going to have time to gawk!

 After the aqueduct, Terra suddenly finds himself in the boss room, where he reunites with Ven, Aqua and the Trinity Armour, having arrived from a high platform that Ven wasn’t allowed to use.
 We’ve already seen this scene and boss fight play out in Ven’s folder, and I don’t have anything new to say about the boss battle.
 As to the conversation, note Terra’s harsh reaction to Ven’s news about Vanitas (once again, this happens despite Ven’s claim that Vanitas is dead), which we can now properly contextualize.
-Naturally, Terra orders Ven to go home… you know, now.
-Instead of the moment he saw him, or instead of talking about it like a family, or telling Ven what the hell is going on like a trusting older brother instead of being like Eraqus’ stooge just lines before you take offence at Aqua being Eraqus’ stooge!
-Oh, and by the way, Aqua, make sure not to ask anything about the suspicious exchange that just took place in front of you, even for the sake of general information!
+Naturally, Terra orders Ven to go home, instead of talking about it like a family, or telling Ven what the hell is going on like a trusting older brother instead of being like Eraqus’ stooge just lines before you take offence at Aqua being Eraqus’ stooge!
+Oh, and by the way: Aqua, make sure not to ask anything about the suspicious exchange that just took place in front of you, even for the sake of general information!

 Speaking of Eraqus’ stooge, Aqua accuses Terra of doing evil things on the other worlds.
 Actually, let’s revisit this.
-She actually plays off of Terra chastising Ven about his “dangerous task” by saying “What is this dangerous task, Terra?
+She actually plays off of Terra chastising Ven about his “dangerous task” by saying: “What is this dangerous task, Terra?
 Because it doesn’t sound like what the Master told you to do.”
 Pardon me?
-Because what the Master told you to do is incredibly dangerous and I’ve basically already died several times in the alternate universe attempts.
+Because what the Master told you to do is incredibly dangerous and I’ve basically already died several times in the form of Game Overs.
 While controlling you, too, Aqua!
 Was there no better transition in the writer’s toolbox?

-Speaking of stooges in general, Terra should probably have said something about Master Xehanort.
+At this point, Terra should probably have said something about Master Xehanort.
 Even if he wanted to cover for Xehanort being responsible for Vanitas, and obviously he wants to protect Ven from the reality of things with Vanitas and his connection to Xehanort, he should have said something here.
-After all: Aqua is also nominally on a mission to find Xehanort, and “By the way, I found Master Xehanort, you can stop looking,” should have fallen somewhere between a courtesy to your sister and a way to cover for the man Terra’s apparently decided to defend.
+After all: Aqua is also nominally on a mission to find Xehanort, and, “By the way, I found Master Xehanort, you can stop looking,” should have fallen somewhere between a courtesy to your sister and a way to cover for the man Terra has apparently chosen to defend.
 Of course, as I believe I’ve already alluded, only Terra actually ends up looking for Xehanort during his storyline, so the fault here lies with the writers forgetting that Aqua was ever on the job to begin with!